-This display page, denoted status display, provides the user with a summary of the important parameters; Date, Time, Position, (if GPS data is present), Depth Alarm (if active), Low and High Frequency Depth (when in Dual Frequency Mode).
+This display page, denoted status display, provides the user with a summary of the important parameters; Date, Time, Position, (if GPS data is present), Depth Alarm (if active) and Depth are shown

 Depressing the DATA key a second Time calls up the second page for this key; This page allows the user to set the Time and Date.
 The second page (to the DATA key) is shown below.